 Improving the educational outcomes for children in care is a priority for national and local government.
-The evidence is clear – whatever else goes wrong in children's lives, their life chances are significantly improved when they achieve positive educational outcomes.
-Local authorities and their Directors of Children's Services are the corporate parents for children in care, with statutory, moral and professional responsibilities to maximise their health, social, educational and economic outcomes.
+The evidence is clear, whatever else goes wrong in children's lives, their life chances are significantly improved when they achieve positive educational outcomes.
+Local authorities and their Director of Children's Services are the corporate parents for children in care.
+They have statutory, moral and professional responsibilities to maximise their health, social, educational and economic outcomes.

 Kirklees Virtual School will: